ESMCI/github-tools/README.md

 ## Testing the code

-If you make changes the code, you should run the tests in the `test` subdirectory.
+If you make changes the code, you should run the tests in the `tests` subdirectory.
 See the README file in that directory for details.